-Have you heard of a reverse Advent calendar?
-In case you haven’t, I’m going to share a bit about this wonderfully unique idea for celebrating the Christmas season with a reverse Advent calendar.
+What is a reverse Advent calendar?
+If you haven’t heard of it yet, I’m going to share a bit about this wonderfully unique idea for celebrating the Christmas season with a reverse Advent calendar.

 What is a reverse Advent calendar?